Tutorial Gateway

 print(new_arr)

-It is another example of an array reshape function.
+It is another example of the reshape function.
 Here, we used a one-dimensional array and reshaped it into different dimensions.
-For your reference, we are using the Python Numpy array shape function to return the array shape after reshaping them.
+For your reference, we are using the Python Numpy array function to return the shape after reshaping them.

 import numpy as np